Taiwan bars arrivals from India amid COVID-19 crisis

 Except for Taiwan citizens, all those who had been in India in the prior 14 days would be kept out, Chen said on Monday, with the restriction taking effect at midnight.

-Returning Taiwanese will have to spend 14 days in centralised quarantine facilities, however.
+Returning Taiwanese will have to spend 14 days in centralised quarantine facilities.

 READ: India COVID-19 variant: What we know so far